Person enters credit card information on laptop.

 What's the difference between a postal code and ZIP code for a credit card?

 Postal code: A postal code usually includes a mix of numbers and letters to denote a specific geographic area.
-Postal codes are used by the postal service in various countries.
+Postal services in various countries use postal codes.

 If you plan to use a foreign credit card in the U.S., it’s a good idea to speak to your card issuer about options for transactions that require a ZIP code verification.